Badminton at the 2012 Summer Olympics – Women's doubles: Group stage disqualifications

 Technical delegate Paisan Rangsikitpho said after the Group A match, "If it's true what I hear, this is a shame and I don't like it.
 And I'm not going to accept anything that I don't like at all.
 It's not in a good spirit....I apologise to the public, I apologise for everyone and I am not happy."

-On 1 August 2012, following a Badminton World Federation review, all eight players were found guilty of "not using best efforts" and "conducting oneself in a manner that is clearly abusive or detrimental to the sport" and were ejected from the tournament.
+On 1 August 2012, following a Badminton World Federation review, all eight players were found guilty of "not using one's best efforts to win a match" and "conducting oneself in a manner that is clearly abusive or detrimental to the sport" and were ejected from the tournament.
+The quarter-finals then continued with the ejected teams being replaced by the other teams from their groups.

-The decision was highly debated; some argued that while the teams have not been performing their best effort to win the game at hand, they had been in fact doing their best to win the tournament, and that conserving resources in early matches is a common practice in every competitive sport.
+The decision was highly debated; some argued that while the teams had not been performing their best effort to win the game at hand, they had been in fact doing their best to win the tournament, and that conserving resources in early matches is a common practice in every competitive sport.

-To prevent any repeat of these events, the competition format for the next Olympics was changed: all pairs finishing second in their groups would be placed into another draw to determine who they faced in the quarterfinals, while the top pair in each group would have a fixed position matched to its designated seed in the knockout phase.
+To prevent any repeat of these events, the competition format for the next Olympics was changed: all pairs finishing second in their groups would be placed into another draw to determine who they faced in the quarter-finals, while the top pair in each group would have a fixed position matched to its designated seed in the knockout phase.